MHavelaar/IAM-ESDMA/README.md

 This Folder contains the SD model, and main EMA calculation, and visualization files.

-INSTRUCTIONS: THE FILES CAN BE DOWNLOADED AS A ZIP BY CLICKING ON THE "DOWNLOAD FILES" BUTTON ON THE MAIN PAGE!
+INSTRUCTIONS: THE FILES CAN BE DOWNLOADED AS A ZIP BY CLICKING ON THE "CLONE OR DOWNLOAD" BUTTON ON THE MAIN PAGE!

 File descriptions:
 In general, the visualization files contain the output graphs of the EMA simulation.